-Then a few years later n a troubling domestic incident, I grabbed a 35 year old male former house guest by the shirt collar and threatened him after learning of his sexual act targeting a 17 year old girl.
-I threatened him with bodily harm if he approached the girl again.
+Then a few years later in a troubling domestic incident involving a house guest, I grabbed a 35 year old male by the shirt collar and threatened him after learning of his sexual act targeting a 17 year old girl.
+I threatened him with serious bodily harm if he approached the girl again.
 The man retaliated in local court with a citizens’ criminal complaint against me.
 I admitted exactly what I did without remorse and was found guilty of criminal harassment.

-In the world we knew until recently, any of these incidents alone could be a barrier to being elected to a public office.
+In the world we knew until recently, any single one of these incidents alone could be a barrier to being elected to a public office.
 But the emerging federal kakistocracy makes it clear that there is no character flaw that makes a person unelectable today.
-The president elect is indirectly associated with hundreds of fraud cases as well as IRS and state tax cases.
+The president-elect is indirectly associated with hundreds of civil fraud cases, sex scandals, as well as ongoing IRS and state tax cases.
 As Trump said, even murder would not keep his people from casting their support.
 I suspect that going forward America will have a whole new way of looking at its candidates for office.
 Am I still unelectable?
 I’ll still probably never care to know.